2022 Classic Lorient Agglomération

-The 2022 Classic Lorient Agglomération–Trophée Ceratizit featured as the twentieth round of the 2022 UCI Women's World Tour and was held on 27 August 2022, in Plouay, France.
+The 2022 Classic Lorient Agglomération–Trophée Ceratizit was the twenty first edition of the Classic Lorient Agglomération, previously known as the GP de Plouay.

+It was the twentieth round of the 2022 UCI Women's World Tour and was held on 27 August 2022, in Plouay, France.

 Teams

 141 riders from 24 teams started the race.
 Each team has a maximum of six riders.
 86 riders finished the race within the time limit.